 Eddie Young Su Jun is a Korean-American business man from California, who was detained for “committing a crime” against North Korea after entering the country.
 There has been speculation that his “crime” was to use business trips to North Korea as a cover for secret missionary work, but this information was never confirmed.

 Young was detained in North Korea from November 2010 to May 2011, and was freed on humanitarian grounds.
-His release coincided with a 5-day trip to North Korea by Robert King, the U.S envoy for North Korean human right issues.
+His release coincided with a 5-day trip to North Korea by Robert King, the U.S envoy for North Korean human rights issues.
 Robert King was supposedly in North Korea to assess the country’s food needs and discuss the disarming of North Korea’s nuclear weapons.
 Many believe negotiations took place during his stay, but there has never been any evidence.

 In North Korea, religion primarily consists of Buddhism and Confucianism.
-The government deals with all opponents, and those of Christian faith are persecuted the most.
-Being a South-Korean born Christian Missionary, one would have easily guessed that visiting North Korea was not a good idea for Kenneth Bae.
+The government deals with all opponents, and those of the Christian faith are persecuted the most.
+Being a South-Korean born Christian missionary, one would have easily guessed that visiting North Korea was not a good idea for Kenneth Bae.
 Kenneth Bae moved to the United States when he was 18, then moved back to China later on, where he created a tourism company called “Nations Tour” aimed at organizing Christian missionary trips to North Korea.

 In December 2012, it was revealed that Kenneth Bae had been held by North Korea for a month.
 He was charged with many crimes, including preaching against the North Korean government in American and South Korean churches, encouraging North Korean citizens to bring down the government, and setting up base in China for the purpose of toppling the Democratic People’s Republic of Korea.